MahmutYurt0/MahmutYurt_Website/content/authors/admin/_index.md

 # - Researchers
 #- Visitors
 ---
-I am currently a Master's candidate in the Department of Electrical and Electronics Engineering at Bilkent University and a graduate researcher at Imaging and Computational Neuroscience (ICON) Lab under the supervision of Prof. Tolga Çukur.
+I am a first-year Ph.D. student in the Department of Electrical Engineering at Stanford University, under the supervision of Prof. John Pauly and Prof. Kawin Setsompop.
+I received my M.Sc. and B.Sc. degrees from Electrical and Electronics Engineering at Bilkent University, where I worked with Prof. Tolga Cukur.
 My research focuses on the **synergistic combination of computer vision and medical imaging to advance healthcare** by developing novel deep learning models for **accelerated multi-contrast MRI synthesis, reconstruction and super-resolution** as well as for the **foremost computer vision problems** utilizing **supervised and unsupervised learning approaches**.

 I am a passionate chess player (please reach me for a series of blitz games).
 I also enjoy playing basketball, tennis, and board games.